Ephesians 4

 After cautioning us not to let our anger simmer overnight, Paul says, "Neither give place to the devil."
 The word translated place here is the Greek word topos.
 This word might look familiar to you even in its original form.
 It's at the root of English words like topography, and refers to the ground or a specific spot or location.

-So giving place to Satan in our lives is giving him a ground, a "foothold" according to the New International Version of the Bible, an "opportunity" (NASB and Revised Standard Version). a "chance" (Today's English Version)> On the other side, one commentator describes Paul's admonition as allowing the devil "no leeway...no room to move." ----Jim Logan "Reclaiming Surrendered Ground" p.
-33 |
+So giving place to Satan in our lives is giving him a ground, a "foothold" according to the New International Version of the Bible, an "opportunity" (NASB and Revised Standard Version). a "chance" (Today's English Version).
+On the other side, one commentator describes Paul's admonition as allowing the devil "no leeway...no room to move." ----Jim Logan "Reclaiming Surrendered Ground" p.
+33

-Ephesians 4:25-32:
+Ephesians 4:25-31:

 25 Therefore, putting away lying, “Let each one of you speak truth with his neighbor,” for we are members of one another.
 26 “Be angry, and do not sin”: do not let the sun go down on your wrath, 27 nor give place to the devil.
 28 Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need.
 29 Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.
 30 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
-31 Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
-32 And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you |
+31 Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice. |

 “It does not matter how small the sins are, provided that their cumulative effect is to edge the man away from the Light. … Murder is no better than cards if cards can do the trick.
 Indeed the safest road to Hell is the gradual one—the gentle slope, soft underfoot, without sudden turnings, without milestones, without signposts.” -Screwtap